hoffmangroup/segway/doc/segway.rst

 ``drmaa>=0.4a3`` Python package.

-You need either Sun Grid Engine (SGE; now called Oracle Grid Engine), Platform Load Sharing Facility (LSF) and FedStage DRMAA for LSF, or Torque/PBS/PBS Pro (experimental).
+You need either Sun Grid Engine (SGE; now called Oracle Grid Engine), Platform Load Sharing Facility (LSF) and FedStage DRMAA for LSF, Slurm workload manager, or Torque/PBS/PBS Pro (experimental).

 If FedStage DRMAA for LSF is installed, Segway should be ready to go on LSF out of the box.

+If you are using the Slurm workload manager with versions past 18, it is recommended you install a DRMAA driver based on an updated fork since the original implementation is no longer updated or maintained.
+We currently test our Slurm support using https://github.com/natefoo/slurm-drmaa.

 If you are using SGE, someone with cluster manager privileges on your cluster must have Segway installed within their PYTHONPATH or